 Above all, avoid clickbait.
 While this may get that desired click, your bounce rate will skyrocket and Google will suppress future content from your site.

-The visual elements of your blog are just as important as your words.
-In fact, blogs that feature photos, infographics, videos and other visual elements are almost guaranteed to rank higher than those that don’t.
+The visual elements of your blog are just as essential as your words.
+Blogs that feature photos, infographics, videos, and other visual elements are almost guaranteed to rank higher than those that don’t.

-You should also make sure to optimise every image using alt text that describes what it depicts – and includes your main keyword, if possible.
+You should also optimize every image using alt text that describes what it depicts – and includes your main keyword, if possible.

 Make sure you take a final read-through.
 Check for spelling, tone, and how easy it is to scan.